Worldpay, Inc.: History

 On July 1, 2018, Worldpay Inc. acquired Pazien, a US payments data platform startup that Worldpay Group plc first invested in on May 14, 2014.

 In March 2019, Fidelity National Information Services, Inc. (FIS), announced a $43 billion deal to buy Worldpay, reported as the biggest deal ever in the international payments sector.
 The acquisition closed in June 2019 and Worldpay was merged into FIS.

+In November 2020, WorldPay expands into Argentina by securing domestic card scheme acquiring licenses in Argentina.

 In February 2023, in the wake of pressure from activist investors, FIS announced it would spin off its merchant business that consisted of Worldpay in the next 12 months.

-In November 2020, WorldPay expands into Argentina by securing domestic card scheme acquiring licenses in Argentina.
+In July, private equity firm GTCR agreed to acquire a 55 percent stake in WorldPay from FIS for $11.7 billion, valuing WorldPay at $18.5 billion.

+In February 2024, Worldpay was separated from Fidelity National Information Services (FIS) to become an independent company once again.
+Today it is co-owned by GTCR (55%) and FIS (44%).

+In April 2025, Global Payments agreed to acquire Worldpay, a payments technology provider, for $22 billion.

+Solutions

+Worldpay's portfolio includes solutions to help customers make, take, and manage payments.
+These solutions are tailored for various platform, business owner, and enterprise needs.

+In May 2024 Worldpay released a tap to pay feature on iPhone enabling merchants to securely accept contactless payments including contactless credit and debit cards, Apple Pay and other digital wallets.

 Financial institution relationships

 Worldpay works with financial institutions to develop programs and tools to simplify payment strategies.
 The company's financial products include credit cards, ATM processing, merchant services, rewards and fraud prevention.
 Additionally, Worldpay assists financial institutions with pre-paid and gift cards, card personalization, debit PIN processing, cardholder eServices and more.

 Worldpay provides payment strategies and technologies to over 1,400 financial institutions, including more than 700 credit unions throughout the U.S., supporting over 33 million debit cards and processing more than 15.7 billion transactions each year.